Post

 sudo nvidia-ctk cdi generate --output=/etc/cdi/nvidia.yaml

-Explanation based on rootless mode.
+This explanation is based on rootless mode.

 4-Docker-1.
-Configure Container Runtime Settings with nvidia-ctk Command
+Configure container runtime settings with nvidia-ctk command

 1